 Should you offer employees a flexible working hours?

-In terms of flexible working hours, the potential advantages for employees are well-known – including an improved work-life balance, greater autonomy and improved morale.
+In terms of flexible working hours, the potential advantages for employees are well-known – including an improved work-life balance, greater autonomy and improved staff morale.

 But it’s important for employers to recognise the business benefits of flexible working programs too.
 It’s not just staff members who stand to gain from such initiatives, as organisations can reduce costs, improve output and increase loyalty when schemes are implemented in the right way.